How to make Progress at Atlantic Jiu Jitsu

 Level: White belt – 2 Stripes and above

-Focus: Experienced White belt students
+Focus: Blue, Purple, Brown, Black Belt and Experienced White belt students

 All students are required to wear a ranked Rashguard and IBJJF approved board shorts, No loose-fitting t-shirts.
 Grappling leggings should be worn under shorts.
 Shorts must not have zips or pockets.
 See Uniform Rules.